hpcorona/syper/README.md

 thinked about [FastCGI](http://www.fastcgi.com/drupal/), and started reading it's documentation.

 And then an idea came up.
-Why should i focus on what lot's of web services already do?
+Why should i focus on what lot's of web servers already do?
 So i build Syper.

 ## Yeah, but what is Syper?